-Margarida has a first degree in Biology and a PhD in Environmental Toxicology.
-In 2009, she moved into science communication, from a background in the natural sciences.
-Since joining the Science Communication Unit Margarida has worked as a researcher on a number of projects running within the Unit such as evaluating the Wellcome Trust strand at the Latitude Festival, Connected Communities Public Dialogue Activity, Negotiated Boundaries (funded by the British Academy) and Generic Venues (funded by the FCT, Portugal).
-She is currently working on the evaluation of the Christmas Lectures, ClairCity, DRY, INSPIRE and UPSTREAM.
+Since joining the Science Communication Unit, Margarida has worked as a researcher on a number of projects such as INSPIRE; UPSTREAM; the evaluation the Wellcome Trust strand at the Latitude Festival, Connected Communities Public Dialogue Activity, Negotiated Boundaries (funded by the British Academy) and Generic Venues (funded by the FCT, Portugal).

 Her current research projects include: